The Elite Nanny Team

 What Insurance Plan Do I Choose?

 There are a lot of insurance plans out there.
 The trick is to pick out one that would be the most suitable for you and your nanny.
-First, you need to decide how much you can comfortably spend on the insurance plan.
+First, you must decide how much you can comfortably spend on the insurance plan.
 According to data from The Bureau of Labor Statistics, you might spend about an additional 30% of your nanny’s total pay on their benefits.
 Keep that in mind.

 With that decided, you can get to the insurance plan next.
 You can set up a Health Savings Account (HSA) or a Health Reimbursement Arrangement (HRA).
 These plans are unique in their ways, but they have one glorious similarity.
 They are tax-free.